ibm-cloud-docs/sap/sap-monitoring-getting-started.md

 As a prerequisite for getting started you have to deploy an infrastructure and SAP system landscape that is up and running without issues.

-The architecture overview diagram below shows {{site.data.keyword.cloud}} Monitoring for SAP systems when the infrastructure and SAP system landscape are built by a [deployable architecture](https://cloud.ibm.com/docs/sap-powervs?topic=sap-powervs-sap-s4hana-bw4hana){: external}.
+The following architecture overview diagram shows {{site.data.keyword.cloud}} Monitoring for SAP systems when the infrastructure and SAP system landscape are built by a [deployable architecture](https://cloud.ibm.com/docs/sap-powervs?topic=sap-powervs-sap-s4hana-bw4hana){: external}.

 ![Figure 1. {{site.data.keyword.cloud}} Monitoring for SAP systems](images/sap-monitoring-in-ibm-cloud.svg "{{site.data.keyword.cloud}} Monitoring for SAP systems")
 {: caption="Figure 1. {{site.data.keyword.cloud}} Monitoring for SAP systems" caption-side="bottom"}